Operadic actions on long knots and 2-string links: Freeness results

 is a weak homotopy equivalence. \end{Prop}

-\begin{proof} Thanks to the stability condition, we have a well-defined post-composition map $\Diff(M, \del M) \rightarrow \Emb(S, M, \del S)_S$.
+\begin{proof} Thanks to the stability condition, we have a well-defined postcomposition map $\Diff(M, \del M) \rightarrow \Emb(S, M, \del S)_S$.
 Restriction maps such as this one have been shown to be locally trivial, and in particular fibrations.
 This problem, as well as the local triviality of the restriction map $\Emb(M, N) \rightarrow \Emb(M^\prime, N)$ for a submanifold $M^\prime \subset M$, has been treated in several articles: in \cite{Palais} for the case of closed manifolds and in \cite{Cerf} for the case of bordered manifolds.
-A more recent exposition is provided in the third section of \cite{McCullough}: the precise result we use here is formulated as Corollary 3.7 in \cite{McCullough}.
-The fiber over $S$ of this map is the subgroup of diffeomorphisms fixing $S$, i.e
+A more recent exposition is provided in the third section of \cite{McCullough}: the precise result we use here is formulated as Corollary~3.7 in \cite{McCullough}.
+The fiber over $S$ of this map is the subgroup of diffeomorphisms fixing $S$, ie

-T`he base space is weakly contractible so the inclusion of the fiber is a weak homotopy equivalence.
-We are left to add the derivative condition on the diffeomorphisms. \\
+The base space is weakly contractible so the inclusion of the fiber is a weak homotopy equivalence.
+We are left to add the derivative condition on the diffeomorphisms.

 It is proved in Kupers' book on diffeomorphism groups \cite{Kupers} that the inclusion of the subgroup $\Diffd(N, \del N) \cof \Diff(N, \del N)$ is a weak homotopy equivalence for every compact manifold $N$.
-This justifies the bottom left equivalence in the diagram of inclusions below.
-The right horizontal equivalences come from works of Cerf in \cite{Cerf}.
+This justifies the bottom left equivalence in the diagram of inclusions

+while the right horizontal equivalences come from works of Cerf in \cite{Cerf}.
 The two-out-of-three rule assures us that the top left inclusion is a weak equivalence as well.
-We can now conclude with this same rule in the diagram:
+This same rule in the diagram